petryca/vue-stickies-tutorial/QUIZ.md

 58. **What's a potential security concern with using `v-html` instead of `v-model` for the notes?
 (Research if needed)**

-59. **How would you modify the grid to always show the "Add" button in the first position?**
+59. **How would you modify the code to always show the "Add" button in the last position?**

 60. **Design a data structure for adding tags to each note.
 What would the modified `stickies` array look like?**